Jenny Yeh, Executive Director of Winsing Arts Foundation

 Unrestricted

-Rudy Tseng said, “Why was I initially so fascinated by his work?
+Tseng said, “Why was I initially so fascinated by his work?
 I think it’s because, being born and raised in Taiwan, we all grow up immersed in certain religious traditions.
-For me personally, I grew up watching my parents practice rituals—mostly Taoist or Buddhist.
+Personally, I grew up watching my parents practice rituals—mostly Taoist or Buddhist.
 Probably 70 to 80 percent of us in Taiwan are familiar with these beliefs.
-In Taoism, there's the idea of animism—the belief that everything has a spirit.
-The land has the Earth God (Tudi Gong), the stove has the Kitchen God, mountains have mountain spirits, trees have tree spirits.
+In Taoism, there’s the idea of animism—the belief that everything has a spirit.
+The land has the Earth God (Tudi Gong), the stove has the Kitchen God, mountains have mountain spirits, and trees have tree spirits.
 This belief that objects and natural elements carry life or energy really resonated with me.
-So, when you look at the sculptures in the back—especially the one on the far left—you’ll notice there's an aloe vera plant on top.
+So, when you look at the sculptures in the back—especially the one on the far left—you’ll notice there’s an aloe vera plant on top.
 That was a specific request from Abraham.
 He insisted that a living aloe plant be placed there.
 He truly believes that these materials are like living beings—like plants.
 If you give them sunlight and water, they will grow on their own.”